-- Never cover any slots, holes, or passages in the oven bottom or cover an entire oven rack with materials such as aluminum foil.
-Aluminum foil linings may trap heat, causing a fire hazard. - Protective Liners Do not use aluminum foil to line the oven bottom.
+Never cover any slots, holes, or passages in the oven bottom or cover an entire oven rack with materials such as aluminum foil.
+Aluminum foil linings may trap heat, causing a fire hazard.

+Protective Liners - Do not use aluminum foil to line the oven bottom.
 Improper installation of these liners may result in risk of electric shock or fire.

 - Aluminum foil Use of aluminum foil on a hot cooktop can damage the cooktop.
 Do not use thin aluminum cooking utensils or allow aluminum foil to touch the surface elements under any circumstances. - Aluminum utensils The melting point of aluminum is much lower than that of other metals.
 Care must be taken when aluminum pots or pans are used on the cooktop.
-If aluminum pans are allowed to boil dry when using the cooktop, not only will the utensil be damaged or destroyed, but it may fuse to or permanently damage the coil or cooktop.
+If aluminum pans are allowed to boil dry when using the cooktop, not only will the utensil be damaged or destroyed, but it may fuse to, break, or mark the ceramic glass surface, permanently damaging the cooktop surface.

-Cleaning under bake element (some models)
+Cleaning under bake element

 The bake element is located in the lower oven cavity.
 For some models, if the lower bake element is visible it may be tilted up for easier access to the oven bottom for cleaning.

 Remove the oven racks before raising the element.
 Be careful not to raise the element more than 4 or 5 inches from the resting position.